kencormican/milestoneProjectFour/TEST.md

 [Back to Contents](#table-of-contents)

 ## Post Production Bugs Found
+* Manage Categories.
+While the add, edit and delete views were secure the main categories nav template was still accessable for none admin users.
+To resolve I assigned the @login_required decorator required' and if superuser statements to the manage_categories() view.
+* Add/Edit Products.
+The change event js used in pre-production deployment targetted an id common to both widgets and when a second file was uploaded its details were not updated correctly.
+Had to traverse the DOM to action the apporiate element.
+* Bag empty template was failing to provide appropriate feedback due to an incorrectly assigned comment.
+This was also affecting some of the bag toast messages.
+Was resolved by reactivating commented out code.
+* Email Confirmation Currency displayed was incorrect.
+Resolved by amending the appropriate template.
 ***
 [Back to Contents](#table-of-contents)

 ## Pre Production Testing

+##### Please note * that this section is written in the present tense and captures issues as and when I encounterd them so please view it n that context.

-- During cretaion of Add Category view, validated that category name did not already exist through use of form cleaned_data() method and multiple iterations of add task. cleaned_data() methid used to standardise form iputs to dictionary before check.
+- During cretaion of Add Category view, validated that category name did not already exist through use of form cleaned_data() method and multiple iterations of add task. cleaned_data() method used to standardise form iputs to dictionary before check.
 Also confirmed Boolean True attribute assigned correctly to new field upon creation through use of django admin.
 - When testing the CRUD functionality for the categories app I found an issue with the delete view after introducing a modal confirmation window. the same category id was being targetted regardless if the catergory selected.
 This was resolved through use of template logic to uniquely identify each modal id.